- 1/4 cup all-purpose flour

 - Place flour in a large resealable plastic bag.
 Add turkey, a few pieces at a time, and shake to coat.
 In a large skillet, saute turkey in 2 tablespoons oil in batches for 2 minutes on each side or until no longer pink; drain.
 Remove and keep warm.

-- In the same skillet, saute mushrooms and onions in remaining oil for 3 minutes or until crisp-tender.
-Add garlic; cook 1 minute longer.
-Stir in the broth, wine, salt and thyme.
+- In the same skillet, saute the mushrooms, onions and garlic in remaining oil for 3 minutes or until crisp-tender.
+Stir in the broth, wine or additional broth, salt and thyme.
 Bring to a boil; cook and stir for 3 minutes or until slightly thickened.
 Stir in parsley.
-Serve with turkey.
+Serve over turkey.
 Yield: 4 servings.

 "Delicious, I have also made it using boneless chicken tenderloins.
 I used white wine instead of the additional broth."